shanalikhan/code-settings-sync/README.md

 7. Supports GitHub Enterprise
 8. Support pragmas with @sync keywords: host, os and env are supported.
 9. GUI for changing settings / logging in
+10. Allows you to Sync any file across your machines.
 ```

 ## It Syncs